Applies to: Fix "Windows 10 will not shut down" error on Windows 10 2009/2004, Windows 10 1909/1903/1809/1803/1709, etc.

 With this data recovery software, you can safely get your data back in only three steps:

 Step 1.
 Run EaseUS Data Recovery Wizard on your computer.
-Choose the drive where you lost files and click "Scan".
+Choose the drive where you lost files and click "Search for Lost Data".
 If your lost files were on an external storage device, connect it to your computer firstly.

 Step 2.
 The software will quickly scan the deleted files immediately, and then automatically perform a deep scan to find more lost files.
-After the scan is completed, you can use "Filter" to quickly filter specific file types.
+After the scan is completed, you can use "Filter" or "Search box" to quickly locate specific file types.

 Step 3.
 Click the "Preview" button or double-click on a file for a full preview.
-Finally, select the desired files, click "Recover" and choose another safe location to save all the files at once.
+Finally, select the desired files, click "Recover" and choose another safe location or Cloud drive to save all the files at once.

 This tool not only supports common deleted file recovery, formatted data recovery, and lost file recovery but also helps to recover data after OS crash, OS reinstallation, and more.